blocky/attestation-service-examples/esports_data_from_rimble/README.md

   [Docker](https://www.docker.com/) and [jq](https://jqlang.org/) installed on
   your system.
 - [Get a key for the Rimble API](https://documenter.getpostman.com/view/16449503/Tzm8FvFw#authentication) and set it in your environment.
-For the purpose of this example, you can use the demo key provided by Rimble.
+You may also use our demo key (below), but note that its scope and quota may be more limited than regular keys.
   You can set the key in your environment by running:

   ```bash
    export RIMBLE_API_KEY=TU167z1Pwb9SAbUErPZN2aepia1MOsBN3nXbC1eE